JackKenney/JackKenney.github.io/README.md

-chatroom
+Chatroom
+by Jack Kenney
 ========

-Full-out chatroom with database and the works!
+A socket-based, Node.js chatroom with MySQL database backend.